cyhap/beginner_tutorials/README.md

 Getting Started with roswtf:
 - This tutorial shows some example of how to use roswtf and examples of how it may diagnose some problems.
 This did not introduce new files.

+Understanding Servives Params:
+-  This tutorial demonstrated how to use services and parameters from the command line to update the background color of the turtle_sim example.
+The background color of turtle sim is saved in as a collection of r g and b parameters.
+Turtle_sim provides services to update those parameters.

 ## Dependencies:
 This ros package was developed in ros-kinetic.
 No other ros distributions are guaranteed to support this package.
 Note the source code expects to be built using the c++11 standard.
 (Outlined in the CMakelist.txt file)